 There are many important issues to be addressed when considering deep brain stimulation.
 These issues should be discussed with a movement disorders expert or a specially trained neurologist.

 Before considering surgery, you should try medication first.
-Surgery should not be undertaken if drugs are able to control your symptoms.
-However, surgery should be considered if you do not achieve satisfactory control through medications.
-If you are unsure if DBS is right for you, consult a movement disorders expert or a neurologist who has experience with movement disorders.
+If drugs are able to control your symptoms, you should not get DBS.
+But you and your doctor should consider the surgery if you do not have good control through medications.
+If you are unsure if DBS is right for you, talk to a movement disorders expert or a neurologist who has experience with movement disorders.

 Where Should Deep Brain Stimulation Be Performed?

 Deep brain stimulation should be performed in a center where there is a team of experts to care for you.
 This means neurologists and neurosurgeons who have extensive experience and specialized training in doing these types of surgeries.
-Always ask a physician how many of a specific procedure he has performed.
+Always ask a doctor how many of a specific procedure he or she has performed.